-The wealth of data which security departments capture through their various activities or systems is being used in novel ways to identify and resolve risks (exceptions) which otherwise would go unnoticed till they manifest into issues.
-The principles of these novel approaches are seldom classified into ‘Security Intelligence’ and ‘Behavioural Analytics’.
+The wealth of data which security departments capture through their various activities or systems is being used in novel ways to identify and resolve risks (exceptions) which otherwise would go unnoticed until they manifest into issues.
+The principles of these novel approaches are sometimes classified into ‘Security Intelligence’ and ‘Behavioural Analytics’.

 To share a few examples:

-- A global bank employing >150K people with over 100 sites across the world was keen to identify instances where their people were ‘remote’ logging into their IT systems despite being (physically) inside their premises.
+A global bank: employing more than 150,000 people with over 100 sites across the world was keen to identify instances where their people were ‘remote’ logging into their IT systems despite being (physically) inside their premises.
 Such exceptions relate to possible duplication of an identity record, which is a serious threat.
 As the bank discovered, the ‘best’ (cheap, quick and replicable) way for them to approach this was to apply simple principles of data integration and visualisation across their logical and physical access control systems.
 By doing so, the security team was notified of any such exceptions in real time.
 This allowed for an instant investigation and helped the bank mitigate their risk significantly.

 By doing this analysis, a single employee stood out and his access pattern also coincided with the thefts.
 The next time the employee entered a new area after his normal hours, the Security Operations team was notified following which a guard was sent to inspect the building.
 The thief was caught red-handed.
 This approach not only helped them resolve a mystery but also provided them with a strategy to prevent similar activities in the future.

 A highly secure Research and Development organisation spent enormously each year to perform background checks for every person accessing their campus.
 Reduction of their security budget led them to change their policy such that they decided to perform ‘risk assessments’ on each individual and they re-ran checks only on those who represented the highest risk.
 However, this simply led to a cut in the frequency of checks and raised their risk significantly.
 So it was critical they re-defined the way in which they derived their ‘risk assessments’.